nikalexey/pdb_lookup/README.md

 # pdb_lookup
-Looking for pdb information into executable file
+Looking for pdb information into executable files